 link Publishing a Version

-After the post-receive hook is setup and your manifest has been added, publishing your plugin is as simple as tagging the version in git and pushing the tag to GitHub.
-The post-receive hook will notify the plugins site that a new tag is available and the plugins site will take care of the rest!
+After the service hook is setup and your manifest has been added, publishing your plugin is as simple as tagging the version in git and pushing the tag to GitHub.
+The service hook will notify the plugins site that a new tag is available and the plugins site will take care of the rest!

 The name of the tag must be a valid semver value, but

 may contain an optional

 v prefix.
 The tag name must also match the